finbourne/finbourne-access-sdk-csharp/sdk/docs/UserRolesApi.md

 # **RemovePolicyCollectionFromUserRole**
 > void RemovePolicyCollectionFromUserRole (string userid, string policyCollectionScope, string policyCollectionCode)

-[EXPERIMENTAL] RemovePolicyCollectionFromUserRole: Remove a policy collection from a user-role
+RemovePolicyCollectionFromUserRole: Remove a policy collection from a user-role

 Removes a policy collection from a user-role.